Lakshmi Krishnan

 Where Medicine, Culture, and Curiosity Meet.

-Lakshmi’s mission is to bridge disciplines and spark new ways of thinking—translating academic insight into public understanding through research, writing, and thought leadership.
+Lakshmi’s mission is to bridge disciplines and spark new ways of thinking—translating academic insight into public understanding through writing, research, and thought leadership.

 Research Highlights